-Roofing including roof space Repair category 2 Notes Chipped, broken, slipped and weathered slates were noted, there is evidence of damp penetration at first floor level at the chimneys and dormer area and there is condensation within the attic.
+Roofing including roof space Repair category 2 Notes Chipped, slipped and weathered roof slates were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required and prior to purchase further advice should be obtained from a firm of roofing contractors to fully ascertain the condition and life expectancy of all coverings.
-The roof over the kitchen outshoot appears to have been re-slated within recent years and a copy of any relevant documentation should be obtained and checked.
-The valley gutter area is choked with leaves and should be cleared.
-No view was possible of the flat roof over the shower room.
-It should be appreciated that this type of covering can have a limited lifespan and will require regular maintenance and eventual replacement.
-Further advice should be obtained from a roofing contractor.
-There is a loose TV aerial pole on the rear pitch of the roof.
+More extensive overhaul work may be required in the future and prior to purchase further advice should be obtained from a firm of roofing contractors to fully ascertain the condition and life expectancy of the coverings.
+There are flat roofs over the dormers which appear to have been overlaid in a sarnafil type membrane.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.